MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

 Using LocalMultiplayerAgent is highly recommended if you want to test GSDK integration on your custom game servers.

-If you are using LocalMultiplayerAgent with Windows Containers you need to properly configure MultiplayerSettings.json file.
+If you're using LocalMultiplayerAgent with Windows Containers, you need to properly configure MultiplayerSettings.json file.
 You can find an example below, pay special attention to the values of LocalFilePath and StartGameCommand.
 Don't forget to replace fakegame.exe with the name of your game server executable.

 ```json
 "AssetDetails": [